Foundations, Pathways and Anchoring Tips For Your Garage, Shed, Greenhouse or Shelter

 Cement Slab or Patio Stones

 A concrete slab should be at least 3 to 4 inches thick for a shed, and often recommended 6 inches if supporting the weight of a vehicle in a carport.
-If your base is going to be weight bearing, rebar is also recommended, tied together in a cross-hatch fashion with bailing wire and at least 1 inch buried or away from ground or surface.
+If your base is going to be weight bearing, rebar is also highly recommended, tied together in a cross-hatch fashion with bailing wire and at least 1 inch buried or away from ground or surface.
 Patio stones are also a very inexpensive, less messy and fast option for your foundation.
 You can place 1 inch thick patio stones for your entire found, or just even around the perimeter of your shed (ensuring they are level of course) and fill the middle with gravel.

 Wood Frame or Platform